pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

 Volume VII: Implementation & Execution is your practical guide to building, launching, and operating your Ohu Family Enterprise.
 Follow the sequences, implement the systems, and execute with excellence.
-Your 365-year dynasty begins with the actions you take today.
+Your 365-year Legacy begins with the actions you take today.

 ---

 **Volume VII Complete: 69,000+ words | 230+ pages**

 **Status: Ready for Agent 12 Quality Review and Compilation**